starknet-edu/starknetbook/src/ch02-00-starknet-tooling.md

 In this chapter, you’ll explore:

-- Frameworks: Build using Protostar or Hardhat
+- Frameworks: Build using Starknet-Foundry

 - SDKs: Discover multi-language support through Starknet.js, Starknet-rs, Starknet_py, and Caigo

 - Front-end Development: Use Starknet.js and React

-- Testing: Understand testing methods with Protostar and the Devnet
+- Testing: Understand testing methods with Starknet-Foundry and the Devnet

 By chapter’s end, you’ll have a complete grasp of Starknet’s toolset, enabling efficient dApp development.